Danixar/CoffeeShop/README.md

 **November/December 2020**

-Four implementations of a very basic coffee shop full stack application.
+Implementations of a very basic coffee shop full stack application.
 Each version explores new technologies as a method of learning.

 ## Coffee Shop Full Stack App